UA-112830647-1

 Day 24: Pokhara to Kathmandu: (6- 7 hr.)

 A pleasant ride on a tourist back to Kathmandu after having breakfast in Pokhara.
 A scenic ride enjoying snow-capped mountains, green hills, flowing rivers, and terraced farms.
 Rest for a while at a hotel in Thamel, Kathmandu.
 Visit nearby places in Thamel in your free time.
-In the evening, join us for farewell dinner.
+In the evening, join us for a farewell dinner.
 Do share your experience and love to hear valuable feedback.
 Spend a night at a hotel in Kathmandu.

 Day 25: Departure Day